How to apply for your first Irish passport as an adult

 Passport Online service

-From 1 November 2019, if you are living in Ireland, Northern Ireland, Great Britain, the EU, the EEA or Switzerland you can use the Passport Online service to apply for your first Irish passport.
+If you are living in Ireland, Northern Ireland, Great Britain, the EU, the EEA or Switzerland you can use the Passport Online service to apply for your first Irish passport.

 You need access to a printer for your first passport application.
 You must also be able to pay by credit or debit card.
 You will have to send original documents to the Passport Service after you have completed the online application form.